jasdeepkhalsa/dotfiles/README.md

 * `commands.md` - lists my most commonly used Ubuntu/Windows commands
 * `.bashrc` - `bash-it` gives a default `.bash_profile` file but this is actually named `.bashrc` in Ubuntu
 * `solarized.theme.bash` - my work-in-progress shell theme based off the default theme `bobby`.
 Create a new folder `solarized` under `~/.bash_it/themes/` and add this file to it.
-* `solarized-github.css` - code highlighting for GitHub using [Stylish](http://userstyles.org/styles/46850/github-solarized-dark)
+* `solarized-github.css` - code highlighting for GitHub using [Stylish](http://userstyles.org/stylish/).
+Install Stylish, create a new theme, paste in this css and add `github.com` as the domain.
+Bingo!
 * `titanium.desktop` - my shortcut for `Titanium Studio`.
 Please add under `/usr/share/applications/` (after changing the paths to yours!)
 * `mimeapps.list` - tells Ubuntu which applications to associate with which file types.
 In this case I've associated .php, .css, .js, .txt to `Titanium Studio`.
 Add under `~/.local/share/applications/` making sure to backup your existing `mimeapps.list` file